spolu/gym_fuzz1ng/README.md

 # gym-fuzz1ng

-Fuzzing gym environment based on afl (american fuzzy lop) for a variety of well known libraries (libpng for now) as well as simpler examples (coming soon).
+Fuzzing gym environment based on afl (american fuzzy lop) for a variety of well known libraries (libpng for now) as well as simpler examples.

 The action space of these environments is discrete with size based on the dictionary used for fuzzing.
 The size of the action space therefore varies from